 Query and storage components

-The Query components category of the New Relic One SDK contains components for fetching and storing New Relic data.
+The Query components category contains components for fetching and storing New Relic data.

-The main way to fetch New Relic data is with NerdGraph, our GraphQL endpoint.
+The main way to fetch data is with NerdGraph, our GraphQL endpoint.
 This can be queried using

 NerdGraphQuery.
 To simplify use of NerdGraph queries, we provide some components with pre-defined queries.
 For more on using NerdGraph, see Queries and mutations.